Cetacean: Reproduction and brooding

 Most cetaceans sexually mature at seven to 10 years.
 An exception to this is the La Plata dolphin, which is sexually mature at two years, but lives only to about 20.
 The sperm whale reaches sexual maturity within about 20 years and has a lifespan between 50 and 100 years.

 For most species, reproduction is seasonal.
 Ovulation coincides with male fertility.
 This cycle is usually coupled with seasonal movements that can be observed in many species.
 Most toothed whales have no fixed bonds.
 In many species, females choose several partners during a season.
 Although traditionally thought to be monogamous, research has shown that Baleen whales are promiscuous, with none showing pair bonds.

 Gestation ranges from 9 to 16 months.
 Duration is not necessarily a function of size.
 Porpoises and blue whales gestate for about 11 months.
-As with all mammals other than marsupials and monotremes, the embryo is fed by the placenta, an organ that draws nutrients from the mother's bloodstream.
-Mammals without placentas either lay minuscule eggs (monotremes) or bear minuscule offspring (marsupials).

-Cetaceans usually bear one calf.
-In the case of twins, one usually dies, because the mother cannot produce sufficient milk for both.
+Like all placental mammals, cetaceans are viviparous.
+Cetaceans usually bear one calf- in the case of twins, one usually dies, because the mother cannot produce sufficient milk for both.
 In modern cetaceans, the fetus is usually positioned for a tail-first delivery.
 Contrary to popular belief, this is not to minimize the risk of drowning during delivery.
 More likely it has to do with the mechanics of birthing and the shape of the fetus.
 After birth, the mother carries the infant to the surface for its first breath.
 At birth, they are about one-third of their adult length and tend to be independently active, comparable to terrestrial mammals.